cksystemsteaching/selfie/book.md

 `pc=0x10008: addi gp,t0,0: t0=296176(0x484F0) |- gp=0x0 -> gp=0x484F0`

 Again, let us go through that line step by step.
-First of all, the `pc` is `0x10008` which means that the instruction is actually stored at address `0x10008` in memory, not at `0x08`.
+First of all, the `pc` is `0x10008` which means that the instruction is actually stored at address `0x10008` in main memory, not at `0x08`.
 The reason for that is purely technical and can be ignored here.
-The boot loader simply put the code into memory starting at address `0x10000`, not at `0x0`.
+The boot loader simply put the code into main memory starting at address `0x10000`, not at `0x0`.

 Then, there is the executed instruction `addi gp,t0,0`.
 The interesting part, however, is `t0=296176(0x484F0) |- gp=0x0 -> gp=0x484F0` where `=` means equality, not assignment.
 Everything to the left of the `|-` symbol is the part of the state on which the `addi` instruction depends before executing the instruction.
 Here, it obviously depends on the value of `t0` which happens to be `296176(0x484F0)`.
 Everything between `|-` and `->` is the part of the state that changes when executing the instruction.
 This is obviously the value in register `gp` which happens to be `0x0` before executing the instruction.
 Finally, everything to the right of `->` is again the part of the state that changes but after executing the instruction.
 With `gp` now equal to `0x484F0`, the value in `t0` has obviously been copied to `gp`.

 Let us reflect on what is going on here.
 When the CPU executes an instruction, a *state transition* takes place and information *flows* between registers and possibly memory.
 In fact, the semantics `rd = rs1 + imm; pc = pc + 4` of the `addi` formalizes that flow of information.
 The `rd = rs1 + imm` part before the semicolon, that is, the flow of information from `t0` to `gp` in our example and explicitly shown in `t0=296176(0x484F0) |- gp=0x0 -> gp=0x484F0`, is called *data flow*.
 The `pc = pc + 4` part after the semicolon, which is implicit in our example, is called *control flow*.

 All instructions obviously entail control flow but not necessarily data flow.
 Those that do not are called control-flow instructions of which we see examples below.
-The beauty of RISC-U instructions is that, when executed, they make the CPU change at most two 64-bit machine words: the `pc` and at most one 64-bit register or one 64-bit machine word in memory.
+The beauty of RISC-U instructions is that, when executed, they make the CPU change at most two 64-bit machine words: the `pc` and at most one 64-bit register or one 64-bit machine word in main memory.
 That's all!

 In order to see how immediate values that do not fit into 12 bits can be used to initialize a register, we introduce the `lui` instruction where `lui` stands for *load upper immediate*.
 It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value, into the *upper* part of a 64-bit register and reset the *lower* part.
 Here, the lower part are bits 0 to 11 and the upper part are bits 12 to 63 where bit 0 is the LSB and bit 63 is the MSB.
 Remember, computer scientists usually count from 0, not 1, and bits, like decimal digits, from right to left.
 Since we are now able to read RISC-V ISA specifications of instructions, here is what the specification of the `lui` instruction looks like: